 I've enjoyed my courses from the beginning, from the Gothic to the Fin de Siècle.
 I was fascinated by the interdisciplinary side of literature and how certain historic events interacted with the literature of the time.

-I also enjoyed the Work Placement I took part in; it gave me an opportunity to learn more about Sheffield as a city.
-I have thoroughly enjoyed my time as a 19th Century Literature postgraduate at the University of Sheffield.
+I also enjoyed the work placement I took part in; it gave me an opportunity to learn more about Sheffield as a city.
+I have thoroughly enjoyed my time as a postgraduate student at the University of Sheffield.

 What did you do for your work placement?

 For my work placement module at Ignite Imaginations, a local arts charity, I assisted artists during their workshops.
 Whilst thoroughly enjoying these workshops, working with FIMO clay with the Sheffield Sea Cadets is my favourite.

 Each week the artist approached the kids with novel ideas for crafting the FIMO, and while assisting with their projects, I even participated.
 The kids were enthusiastic about learning and receptive to different concepts which I admired.
 This experience shows that even if you feel like an outsider, you can still discover a sense of community.